 If you prefer working in Celsius, for every 900 feet of elevation, subtract 1 degree C.

 For reference we are approximately 650 feet above sea level.
 So our recommended temperatures are the same as sea level.

 Let’s Make Some Delicious Candy Science!

 Within each of these articles I dive into more details on the science for that particular candy.
-Some of the lessons will be aided by using what is included in this article with the hands-on learning in the kitchen to make a well rounded unit study.
+Combine the lessons in this article with the hands-on learning in the kitchen to make a well rounded unit study.
 One that ends with a delicious treat!